 - A payment plan.
 You may be able to pay off one-time bills or back payments in smaller amounts over time.
 Call the creditor to find out if your debt might be eligible for a payment plan.

-- Forbearance, or a temporary reduction of your loan payment.
+- Forbearance.
+You may be able to get a temporary reduction of your loan payment.

-- Refinancing, or a new loan with a lower interest rate.
+- Refinancing.
+You may be able to get a new loan with a lower interest rate.

 Get any changes to your payment schedule or debts in writing.
 It's important to keep records of your conversations and any changes.